 We want to help our Learners and Parents as much as possible but some questions or complaints will need to be raised with your learning provider.
 We think that it is better to advise you of this now, so that your complaint can be investigated and resolved as quickly as possible.

 There are some matters that cannot be dealt with as a complaint because Cambridge has no legal right to do so or because there is already a separate procedure in place that must be followed.
 The matters that cannot be dealt with through the complaints procedure are:

 What if it’s not a formal complaint but you still are not happy?

 We also record, analyse and review expressions of dissatisfaction when customers do not want to raise a formal complaint.

 If you would like to make a complaint, please email email@example.com and write the word ‘complaint’ in the subject line.
 Please ensure you include the following information:

 A member of the Customer Service Management Team will acknowledge your complaint within 2 working days.
 All complaints received by Cambridge are investigated by a senior manager.
 We endeavour to respond to all complaints within 10 working days.
-However, some complaints may require a longer investigation period (20 working days).
-You will be notified in the initial acknowledgement which time frame your complaint falls into and our response time.
-Your complaint will then be passed to the appropriate senior manager/managers for full investigation.
+Some complaints, due to their complexity, may require a longer investigation period.
+We will keep you informed where this is the case.

 If you are not happy with the way that your complaint has been investigated you can ask for your complaint to be escalated to the relevant Director for a review of the investigation process.
 A request for escalation to Director-level is the final available step in our complaints procedure and our response to that request is final.